-Cassinia quinquefaria is a member of Asteraceae (Daisy) family and grows into a shrub that reaches a height of two metres with a similar spread.
-Cough-bush, Dead-finish and Rosemary shrub are some common names.
+Cassinia quinquefaria is a woody shrub that reaches a height of 2 metres with a similar spread.
+The stems are sometimes reddish and resinous with hairs.

 We have not planted any specimens in our cold climate garden but plenty of seedlings appear in our gardens as well as the regenerating surrounding areas.
 The seedlings in the wrong place are removed whilst the others are accepted.

 Their dense, interlocking branches provide safe nesting sites for small native birds.
 Also pieces, of Cough-bush, are placed over new plants.
 We find the pieces protect the plants from the ravages of kangaroos, wallabies and rabbits.

 Unpruned plants tend to become rather straggly and usually have a life span of two to three years.
 In the wild this is not a problem because there is a constant recruitment of seedlings.

 Can be easily grown, if plants can be sourced, but may be short-lived.
 Likely tolerant of most soils.